 Factual error: During the scene where it shows people all over the world, just before the shuttles take off, it is daylight everywhere.
 It would actually be dark or near dark in parts of the world.

 Factual error: The surviving space shuttle takes off from the asteroid horizontally, like an airliner taking off from a runway.
 This is absurd.
-There is no air to provide lift for the wings, so the shuttle - with its engines providing thrust straight back - would simply trundle along the ground like a car (it doesn't use its maneuvering jets at any time).
+There is no air to provide lift for the wings, so the shuttle - with its engines providing thrust straight back - would simply trundle along the ground like a car.
+It doesn't use its maneuvering jets at any time, and they are far too feeble to lift the weight of the shuttle anyway.
+Nor do they gimbal the main engine, which would lift the shuttle vertically on an axis through the centre of the engine - they swoop gracefully into the air after a long take off.
 Second, they'd have to count on finding a clear length of ground on a debris strewn asteroid.
 Vertical takeoff, anyone?

 Continuity mistake: At the end of the movie, after the asteroid explodes, we see Grace looking through the glass and there are reflections of NASA controllers cheering.
 The same shot was used earlier in the film to depict Grace looking upset at some bad news.
 The camera zoomed into the picture a bit, but you can still see one controller cheering.